0xPolygon/polygon-docs/docs/zkEVM/architecture/proving-inputs/index.md

 The public inputs consist of the following data:

-(a) `batchData` which is the data of all the L2 transactions in the batch being proved.
+- `batchData` which is the data of all the L2 transactions in the batch being proved.

-(b) `currentStateRoot` referring to the current L2 state root.
+- `currentStateRoot` referring to the current L2 state root.

-(c\) `proverAccount` which is the prover's account due to receive rewards.
+- `proverAccount` which is the prover's account due to receive rewards.
 This account is attached to the proof so as to avoid successful plagiariasm of the proof.

-(d) `timestamp` specifies the time at which the proof was generated.
+- `timestamp` specifies the time at which the proof was generated.

-(e) `forkId` is the current version of the L2 EVM being used.
+- `forkId` is the current version of the L2 EVM being used.

-(f) `chainId` is the identifier of the chain for which the proof is being generated.
+- `chainId` is the identifier of the chain for which the proof is being generated.
 The protocol is designed with the capability to host multiple layer 2 networks.

 The public output of this process is a new L2 state root, denoted by `newStateRoot`.